modernben/forge-docs/1.0/servers/php.md

 ### CLI

-When a version of PHP has been installed you may reference it on the CLI via `php5.6` or `php7.x` (replacing the `x` with the version number).
+When a version of PHP has been installed you may reference it on the CLI via `phpx.x`, replacing the `x.x` with the version number (e.g. `php8.0`).
 The `php` binary will always point to the active CLI version (if changed from the default).

 ### Set As Default